fennecstudio/x-tkn-js/README.md

 - `isActive`: boolean -
-Indicates if the token is active, which means it has not been revoked, has not expired and has not reached it's maximum uses.
+Indicates if the token is active, which means it has not been revoked, has not expired and has not reached its maximum uses.

 - `isExpired`: boolean -